 Journese® Terms & Conditions of Sale

 FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal, including the option to use multiple credit cards for the same booking.
 Journese only accepts checks made payable to "Journese."
 All returned checks are subject to a $35 service charge.

-LAST-MINUTE RESERVATIONS - Reservations are accepted up to the day of departure to Hawaii, Mexico, Canada, Central America, Caribbean, the contiguous United States and Alaska, in each case, subject to availability.
-Travel to Australia, New Zealand, Tahiti, Fiji, the Cook Islands, United Arab Emirates, Japan & Asia and Europe may require a reservation of up to three days in advance of departure.
-A special handling fee of $30 will be assessed to reservations accepted within 14 days of departure for Hawaii, Central America, and Caribbean.
+LAST-MINUTE RESERVATIONS - Reservations are accepted up to the day of departure to Hawaii, Mexico, Canada, Central and South America, Caribbean, the contiguous United States and Alaska, in each case, subject to availability.
+Travel to Australia, New Zealand, Maldives, Tahiti, Fiji, the Cook Islands, United Arab Emirates, Japan & Asia and Europe may require a reservation of up to three days in advance of departure.
+A special handling fee of $30 will be assessed to reservations accepted within 14 days of departure for Hawaii, Central and South America, and Caribbean.
 A special handling fee of $30 per booking will be assessed to reservations accepted within seven days of departure for Mexico.
-A special handling fee of $50 per booking will be assessed to reservations accepted within 30 days of departure for Australia, New Caledonia, New Zealand, Tahiti, Fiji, Cook Islands, United Arab Emirates, Europe, Japan & Asia, AmaWaterways cruises, Belmond Afloat cruises, Norwegian Cruise Line cruises, Scenic Luxury Cruises & Tours, Windstar Cruises, Paul Gauguin Cruises, Un-Cruise Adventures Mexico and Central America cruises, and Iceland ProCruises Iceland and Greenland cruises.
+A special handling fee of $50 per booking will be assessed to reservations accepted within 30 days of departure for Australia, New Zealand, Maldives, Tahiti, Fiji, Cook Islands, United Arab Emirates, Europe, Japan & Asia, AmaWaterways cruises, Norwegian Cruise Line cruises, Scenic Luxury Cruises & Tours, Windstar Cruises, Paul Gauguin Cruises, Un-Cruise Adventures Mexico and Central America cruises, and Iceland ProCruises Iceland and Greenland cruises.
 A special handling fee of $20 per booking will be assessed to reservations accepted within three days of departure for U.S. itineraries, including without limitation, American Queen Steamboat Company river cruises; Victory Cruise Lines Great Lakes, New England and Canadian Maritimes voyages operated by American Queen Steamboat Company; American Cruise Lines Mississippi River, New England, Pacific Northwest & Alaska, and Southeast voyages; UnCruise Adventures U.S. cruises (Alaska, Hawaii and the Pacific Northwest) and travel to Canada.